 Healthcare administration increasingly relies upon similar automated identification systems.
 For instance prescriptions may be automated and data exchange carried out at a number of sites using patient transportable computer readable devices.
-Healthcare insurers and providers are increasingly involved in cross-region care, where reimbursement may require automated data exchange between dissimilar healthcare systems.

 The advent of remotely accessible databases and support systems has led to the development and use of "Healthcare Person" identification devices that are also able to perform security functions and transmit digital signatures to remote systems via networks.